Baruch Human Research Protection Program

 Limited IRB Review

 Oral history is a recorded conversation about the past with named individuals in which knowledge about specific events or the experiences of individuals is discussed.
 Biographical in nature and historical in scope, the scholarly oral history interview is rooted in particular recollections about history based on the individual perspective of the narrator.
 There is no intent to draw conclusions or generalize findings as defined by HHS regulations 45 CFR 46.
 For additional information regarding Oral History see FAQ's.
-In revised Common Rule this type of research activitity has been deemed not to be research.

 A child’s biological or adoptive parent or court-ordered person responsible for child or ward.
 Unless consent is waived/altered parental permission/agreement of 1 or both parent(s) or guardian(s) are required for the participation of their child or ward in research.